djaus2/AziothubDeviceStreaming/README.md

   - [Code](https://github.com/Azure-Samples/azure-iot-samples-csharp/archive/master.zip)
     - Unzip and navigate from the unzip folder to /azure-iot-samples-csharp-master/iot-hub/Quickstarts/device-streams-proxy/

-**For my new project I am attempting the refactor the Echo Example into a library that can be used in UWP apps.**
+**For this project I am attempting the refactor the Echo Example into a library that can be used in UWP apps.**